dotchetter/FinalStateMachineEmbedded/README.md

 ### What it does

-This project is the result of an attempt to develop function-pointer-managing-final-statemachine, which makes it easier to develop code with transitions between states in embedded systems.
+This project is the result of an attempt to develop a function-pointer-managing-final-statemachine, which makes it easier to develop code with transitions between states in embedded systems.

 It can map up to `128` functions as states, and due to memory restrictions on small devices, these are static arrays.